grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ### Create alert from any panel

 You can create an alert from any panel type.
-That means you will be able to re-use the queries in this panel and create a new alert based on these qeries.
+That means you will be able to reuse the queries in this panel and create a new alert based on them.

 1. Navigate to your desired dashboard in the **Dashboards** section.
 2. In the top right corner of the panel, click on the three dots (ellipses).